• Skip to primary navigation

 Conclusion

 Sativa and Indica are the main cannabis plant species.
 However, their effects vary from one user to another.
-Based on various lab reports, industry experts are torn apart whether to stick to this categorization.

-Therefore, the best way to consume Cannabis is by considering different strains and how your receptors react to them.
+Therefore, the best way to consume cannabis is by considering different strains and how your receptors react to them.

 Finding the right strain for you and your unique needs can make all the difference for anyone looking to use cannabis to improve their health.